kenlkehl/matchminer-ai-inference-kehl/src/mmai/_qc/README.md

 - `trials_missing_in_output`: trials present in the input but not represented in the output after summarization/postprocessing.
+- `trials_truncated_llm_response`: trials where the LLM stopped due to max token length.
 - `spaces_per_trial_min|median|max`: min/median/max number of spaces per trial.
 - `trials_with_non_distinct_spaces`: trials with duplicate space numbers or duplicate space text.